tunmsk/nextgen-facebook/readme.txt

 	* Fixed an empty return value for additional term and user column content.
 * *Developer Notes*
 	* Added icons and banners low/high resolution images for each extension in the plugin config.
-	* Moved all URLs in the extension configs to the main WPSSO plugin config.
+	* Moved all URLs in the extension configs to the main NGFB plugin config.
 	* Dropped the package number from the production version string.

 **Version 8.40.11-1 (2017/04/05)**